 What a phenomenal sight of miles and miles of bluish-white ice, with a face of up to 400 feet tall.
 While the view was breathtaking, we were mesmerized by the booming sound that the icebergs calving off regularly generate.

-We were initially busy taking pictures (and we captured quite a bit).
-But the ship’s naturalist reminded everyone to take a moment off the cameras and see the beauty and experience what is at the glacier with our own eyes and ears.
-The experience was once in a lifetime and forever etched in our memory.
+We were initially busy taking pictures trying to capture the glacier from several angles when we heard the ship’s naturalist announcement.
+He reminded everyone to take a moment off the cameras to experience the glacier with our own eyes and ears instead, an experience that will be forever etched in our memory.

 Juneau is the capital city of Alaska since 1906.
 Located on the Gastineau Channel and the Alaskan panhandle, it is a unified municipality and the second-largest city in the United States by area.